Published on Saturday, 31 July 2010 10:40

 , that makes room for others to advance within Chicago-based Tribune Interactive, and gives Kapugi the power to promote more of Randy Michaels old pals from Clear Channel.
 Earlier this week, Julie Anderson was promoted to Senior Vice-President of Content & Integration at Tribune Interactive.
 Yesterday, two more former Clear Channel people were promoted within Tribune Interactive: Tim Dukes and Andy Friedman.

 Tim Dukes has been named Vice-President of Interactive Marketing.
 He previously held the of Vice President of Promotions, a title he was given when Randy Michaels brought him aboard in July 2008.
 Tim Dukes may be best remembered to Chicagoans as a former Program Director for WLUP-FM.
 It was Dukes that helped bring Jonathon Brandmeier back to Chicago in October of 2005.
-Of course, it was also Dukes who fired fan-favorite Cara Carriveau after she had sent an innocent e-mail to Robert Feder saying it was a shame that so many iconic Chicago radio personalities were off the air in October of 2006.
+Of course, it was also Dukes who fired fan-favorite Cara Carriveau after she had sent an innocent e-mail to then-Sun-Times columnist Robert Feder, which he then published in his column, saying it was a shame that so many iconic Chicago radio personalities were off the air in October of 2006.
 (To be fair, General Manger Marv Nyren was also largely responsible for both decisions.)
 Tim Dukes himself was fired from WLUP in February 2007.

 However, how Tim Dukes came to be part of Tribune Company has do with his long radio career before WLUP.
 For well over a dozen years before taking the WLUP position, Dukes was a radio executive with Clear Channel, and Jacor before that, working for Randy Michaels, the current Tribune CEO.
 He had worked in Ohio, Georgia and some other southern markets with CC/Jacor.
 Dukes had not previously ever worked for a newspaper or interactive media company before being hired by Tribune Company.
 He had worked with Randy Michaels previously and that was all his resume needed to say.